-At the centre of a GUT monopole $ \Phi_{\rm GUT}$ will take the value $\Phi_{\rm GUT} = 0$, while the Higgs field will generically remain close to $H \sim v_\ew$.
-While this is not the true minimum of the potential, depending on the details of the scalar potential GUT monopoles may catalyse the decay the electroweak vacuum.
+where $\Phi_{\rm GUT}$ is a scalar field which spontaneously breaks the GUT symmetry.
+At the core of a GUT monopole, $\langle \Phi_{\rm GUT} \rangle = 0 $ and if this field value is in the basin of attraction of a new, lower minimum in the scalar potential then GUT monopoles are metastable.
+One way that this could occur is through interplay with the Higgs potential.
+As is well known, current experimental measurements of the top Yukawa indicate that the Higgs quartic turns negative at a large field value $h > 10^{10}$~GeV~\cite{Buttazzo:2013uya}.
+This contribution can help ensure that a second minimum with a lower vacuum energy exists, however, the details are model dependent.
 Given that this decay has evidently not occurred at any point in our past lightcone, this can be used to put bounds on the abundance of GUT monopoles, although we leave a detailed analysis of this possibility for future work.